Voices of Bolsover: A musical journey from past to future

 What we did

-The sessions brought children of all ages and a joyful group of young and older adults who all shared their stories.
+The sessions involved inter-generational story-telling for all people of all ages.
 For many, this was the first time they had sung or played an instrument as part of a group.
 For some, it was a chance for them to share their musical prowess!

 It was excellent, good and magical.
 I enjoyed every little bit of it.